elugens/hello-javascript/docs/general-javascript-questions/miscellaneous-js-questions/bigint.md

 ---

-### Can you briefly explain what a BigInt is in JavaScript?
+### What is BigInt in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> BigInt is a unique numeric type that allows integers of any length.
-A BigInt gets formed by attaching n to the end of an integer literal or by using the BigInt function, which generates BigInts from strings and numbers.</div><br />
+  <div><strong>Interview Response:</strong> BigInt is a built-in object in JavaScript that allows the representation of integers with arbitrary precision, beyond the limit of the Number type, for computations that require high precision.</div><br />
   <div><strong>Technical Response:</strong> BigInt is a unique numeric type that allows integers of any length.
 A BigInt gets formed by attaching n to the end of an integer literal or by using the BigInt function, which generates BigInts from strings, numbers.
 BigInt gets used chiefly as a regular integer.
 All operations on BigInts return BigInts.
 BigInts and regular numbers cannot be blended.
 If necessary, we should explicitly convert them using BigInt() or Number().
 The conversion procedures are always quiet and never produce errors, but if the BigInt is too huge, it won’t fit the number type, and excess bits get chopped off; thus, we should exercise caution while doing such conversions.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />